misaka10023/ACSManager/README.md

 - PATCH `/config` with a JSON object to shallow-merge updates and persist to disk atomically.
 - PUT `/config` with a JSON object to replace the config entirely.
 - GET `/state` shows runtime state; GET `/container-ip` returns captured or fallback IP; GET `/logs?lines=200` tails the latest log file.
 - ContainerManager, PacketSniffer, and Web UI all read/write via ConfigStore, so updates go through the config module.
-If you change capture targets (e.g., ACS base URL), restart the process so the sniffer uses the new target; SSH-related changes take effect immediately for newly built commands.
+If you change ACS base URL, restart the process so the sniffer uses the new target; SSH-related changes take effect immediately for newly built commands.
 - Web UI scope: remote config edits, runtime state, tunnel/log visibility, and container IP retrieval.

 Example (update jump host):